cansavvy/DataTrail_ReOrg/docs/no_toc/07_stats_14_stats_project.md

 # Stats Project Exercise

-\* If you would like to know the answers to the questions in this exercise, then you can take this [course in Leanpub](https://leanpub.com/universities/courses/jhu/cbds-analysis).

-This exercise has been generated to practice everything you have learned in this course set.

 ### GitHub Setup

 To get started, you'll want to go to GitHub and start a new repository: